pesto93/Datastream_analysis/readme.md

 ## Script Exec
-P.S - Make sure the docker container services started with grafana configured too Run the script as a module
+P.S - Make sure the docker container services started with grafana configured too
+<br> Run the script as a module in two separate CMD line from the project root dir.
+- CMD1 : ` python -m app.DataStream_poducer.py`
-- run : ` python -m CVShealth.controller `
+- CMD2 : ` python -m app.DataStream_consumer.py`

 P.S : Dont hesitate to reach out if there is an issues.